-The following provides answers to some of the common questions around how research is managed at UTS as the current COVID-19 situation continues to evolve.
+The following provides information around how research can be managed at UTS as the current COVID-19 situation continues to evolve.

 Should I proceed with my current research project?